treolabs/treopim/docs/en/user-guide/associated-products.md

 ![Associated products list view page](../../_assets/associated-products/ap-list-view.jpg)

-By default, the following fields are displayed on the [list view](https://treopim.com/help/views-and-panels) page for the associated products:
+By default, the following fields are displayed on the [list view](https://treopim.com/help/views-and-panels) page for the associated product records:

 - Association
 - Main product image